Brunner syndrome: Causes

-Brunner syndrome is caused by a monoamine oxidase A (MAOA) deficiency, which leads to an excess of monoamines in the brain, such as serotonin, dopamine, and norepinephrine (noradrenaline).
-In both mice and humans, a mutation was located on the eighth exon of the MAO-A gene, which created a dysfunctional MAO-A gene.
+Brunner syndrome is caused by a monoamine oxidase A (MAO-A) deficiency, which leads to an excess of monoamines in the brain, such as serotonin, dopamine, and norepinephrine (noradrenaline).
+In both mice and humans, a mutation was located on the eighth exon of the MAOA gene, which created a dysfunctional MAOA gene.
 The regular function of MAO-A, breaking down monoamines, is disrupted, and monoamines build up within the brain.
-Mice that lacked a functional MAO-A gene displayed higher levels of aggression, in comparison to mice with a functional MAO-A gene.
+Mice that lacked a functional MAOA gene displayed higher levels of aggression, in comparison to mice with a functional MAOA gene.

 Diagnosis

-Upon suspicion of Brunner syndrome and after having eliminated other potential suspects via means of differential diagnosis, Brunner syndrome is diagnosed by genetic testing for specific mutations of the MAOA gene.
-Since the syndrome is so rare, it is usually only suspected and tested for if there are other diagnosed instances of the syndrome in one's direct family.
+Molecular diagnosis establishing a mutation in the MAOA gene is possible, but establishing the clinical diagnosis is more challenging, since this condition is a variable spectrum disorder.

 Treatment

-Progesterone & Rauwolfia serpentina (containing Reserpine) are a possible treatment as they both increase MAO-A activity.
+There is no restrictive treatment for Brunner syndrome, although a potential treatment can be established by checking the patient for signs and symptoms and analyzing different catabolites in bodily fluids, that would be indicative of excess amount of monoamines in the body and mediating the symptoms by targeting therapy for the most problematic neurotransmitter.
+For example, if a patient is found having excess amount of serotonin in the blood (hyperserotonemia) and abnormal urine 5-HIAA levels then the patient might benefit from a serotonin reuptake inhibitor and dietary modifications.

 History

-Brunner Syndrome was described in 1993 by H.G.
+Brunner syndrome was described in 1993 by H.G.
 Brunner and his colleagues upon the discovery of a particular genetic defect in male members of a large Dutch family.
 Brunner found that all of the male family members with this defect reacted aggressively when angry, fearful, or frustrated.
 The defect discovered was later found to be a mutation in the gene that codes for monoamine oxidase A (MAOA gene).
-Brunner said that an "MAO-A deficiency is associated with a recognizable behavioural phenotype that included disturbed regulation of impulsive aggression".
+Brunner said that an "MAO-A deficiency is associated with a recognizable behavioral phenotype that included disturbed regulation of impulsive aggression".

 A letter published by Hebebrand and Klug (1995) criticized Brunner's findings for not using strict DSM criteria.